Physical Science Solution Very Short Answer Type:

 Answer:

-Heterogeneous mixture: A heterogenous mixture is one in which the particles of the constituent substances of a mixture are distinctly distinguishable.
+Heterogeneous mixture: A heterogeneous mixture is one in which the particles of the constituent substances of a mixture are distinctly distinguishable.

 Answer: